ya603J/Flash_Cards_your_study_buddy/README.md

-- [x] MasteredButton contains images in addition to or in place of text
+- [x] Cards contains images in addition to or in place of text

-- [x] MasteredButton have different visual styles such as color based on their category
+- [ ] Cards have different visual styles such as color based on their category

 - [x] *visual style implemented*